tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. function:: file_type(file)

-   Given a seekable file object rewound to the file's start, returns an :class:`AudioFile`-compatible class of the stream's detected type, or ``None`` if the stream's type is unknown.
+   Given a seekable file object returns an :class:`AudioFile`-compatible class of the stream's detected type, or ``None`` if the stream's type is unknown.

    The :class:`AudioFile` class may not be available for use and so its :meth:`AudioFile.available` classmethod